 Ick!
 That Small Insect Could Be A Tick

-Something crawling on your body usually causes a variety of reactions: annoyed at best, downright scary at worst.
+Something creeping on your body usually creates a number of reactions: bothered at best, downright scary at worst.

-In a world of unwanted crawling critters, ticks might be the most unwelcome of all in your McHenry County backyard.
+In a world of surprising crawling critters, ticks might be the most unwelcome of all in your McHenry County backyard.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

 Ticks live in McHenry County's wooded areas and brushy fields.
-When a potential host – human, dog or other warm-blooded creature – goes by, they clamber aboard.
+When a potential host – human, dog or other warm-blooded creature – passes, they crawl aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.

 How can you avoid ticks and all their nasty complications?

-Treating your McHenry County property is one means to keep people and pets safe.
-Another is creating open paths between lawn and wooded areas using wood chips or gravel.
+Treating your McHenry County property is one way to keep people and pets safe.
+Another is creating clear paths between lawn and wooded areas using wood chips or gravel.
 Clearing away tall grass helps.

-Tick repellents are sold in McHenry County, and they're strong stuff.
+Tick repellents are on the market in McHenry County, and they're strong stuff.
 Twenty percent DEET formula is recommended.

 Removing a Tick from Your Skin

 Should you find one, knowing how to remove a tick is critical.
-Grab it with a tweezers as close to the skin as possible, and pull straight up and out.
+Pinch it with a tweezers as close to the skin as possible, and pull straight up and out.

-Prevention is the best way to avoid bites and ailments from ticks.
-Contact The Mosquito Guy for a McHenry County yard application to protect against these tiny blood suckers.
+Prevention is the best way to avoid bites and sicknesses from ticks.
+Contact The Mosquito Guy for a McHenry County yard treatment to protect against these tiny blood suckers.
 The last thing you want to do is spend your summer ticked off.